claudiodriussi/dot_report/README.md

 ## Getting started

-See on examples, pure dart example show some of the main features of the lib and flutter example show how to integrate the lib in flutter.
+See on examples, pure dart example show some of the main features of the lib and flutter examples show how to integrate the lib in flutter with all tested bluetooth libraries.

 ## Usage

-The Flutter example provided is full documented and you can see the most of dot_report capabilities.
+The Flutter examples provided are full documented and you can see the most of dot_report capabilities.
 But some explanations about workflow is required.

 - The reporting starts with an instance of class DotReport or some derived class, as parameters you pass text of reports in yaml format.
 - Then you can build a loop from your data and print bands with the `print` method, you have full freedom on data to print and how to print it using different bands for different data.